Forget Unlearning: Towards True Data-Deletion in Machine Learning: Additional Preliminaries and Proofs for Section

 Therefore,

-\end{proof} Another change in measure inequality needed for the proof is the Donkser-Vardhan variational principle. \begin{lemma}[Donsker-Vardhan Variational principle~\citep{donsker1983asymptotic}] If $\nU$ and $\nU'$ are two distributions on $\domain$ such that $\nU \ll \nU'$, then for all functions $f: \domain \rightarrow \R$,
+\end{proof} Another change in measure inequality needed for the proof is the Donsker-Varadhan variational principle. \begin{lemma}[Donsker-Varadhan Variational principle~\citep{donsker1983asymptotic}] If $\nU$ and $\nU'$ are two distributions on $\domain$ such that $\nU \ll \nU'$, then for all functions $f: \domain \rightarrow \R$,

-\end{lemma} We are now ready to prove the rate of convergence guarantee for Noisy-GD following \citet{chewi2021analysis}'s method, but with a more refined analysis that leads to a improvement of $\log\q$ factor in the discretization error (compared to the original~\citep[Theorem 4]{chewi2021analysis}). \begin{theorem}[Convergence of Noisy-GD in R\'enyi divergence] Let constants $\smh, \cvx, \noise^2 \geq 0$ and $\q, \B > 1$.
+\end{lemma} We are now ready to prove the rate of convergence guarantee for Noisy-GD following \citet{chewi2021analysis}'s method, but with a more refined analysis that leads to a improvement of $\log\q$ factor in the discretization error (compared to the original~\citep[Theorem 4]{chewi2021analysis}). \begin{theorem}[Convergence of Noisy-GD in R\'enyi divergence] Let constants $\smh, \cvx, \noise^2 > 0$ and $\q, \B > 1$.
 Suppose the loss function $\loss(\thet;\x)$ is $(\noise^2\log(\B)/4)$-bounded and $\smh$-smooth, and regularizer is $\reg(\thet) = \frac{\cvx}{2}\norm{\thet}^2$.
 If step size is ${\step \leq \frac{\cvx}{64\B\q^2(\smh + \cvx)^2}}$, then for any database $\D \in \X^\n$ and any weight initialization distribution $\mU_0$ for $\Thet_0$, the R\'enyi divergence of distribution $\mU_{\step \K}$ of output model $\Thet_{\step \K} = \Nsgd(\D, \Thet_0, \K)$ with respect to the Gibbs distribution $\pI(\D)$ defined in \eqref{eqn:gibbs1} shrinks as follows:

 \end{theorem} \begin{proof} From $(\smh + \cvx)$-smoothness of loss $\Loss_\D$ we have that for any $\step k \leq t \leq \step (k + 1)$,

 Let $\rhO_t \eqdef \frac{\mU_t}{\pI(\D)}$ and $\psI_t \eqdef \rhO_t^{\q - 1} / \Eren{\q}{\rhO_t}{\pI(\D)}$.
 If $\step \leq \frac{1}{2\sqrt{2}(\smh+\cvx)}$, we rearrange to get the following and use it to get the following bound on the discretization error in~\eqref{eqn:pdi_without_lsi}: